Symbolic local bifurcation analysis of scalar smooth maps: Abstract

 \section{Abstract}

 The local zero structure of a smooth map may {\it qualitatively} change, when the map is subjected to small perturbations.
 The changes may include births and/or deaths of zeros.
 The {\it qualitative properties} are defined as the invariances of an appropriate {\it equivalence relation}.
 The occurrence of a {\it qualitative change} in the zero structures is called a {\it bifurcation} and the map is named a {\it singularity}.
 The local bifurcation analysis of singularities has been extensively studied in {\it singularity theory} and many powerful algebraic tools have been developed for their study.
-However, there does not exist any available symbolic computer-library for this purpose.
+However, there does not exist any symbolic computer-library for this purpose.
 We suitably generalize some powerful tools from algebraic geometry for correct implementation of the results from singularity theory.
 We provide some required criteria along with rigorous proofs for efficient and cognitive computer-implementation.
 We have accordingly developed a {\sc Maple} end-user friendly library, named ``\texttt{Singularity}'', for an efficient and complete local bifurcation analysis of real zeros of scalar smooth maps.
-We have further constructed a built-in help for \texttt{Singularity} and provided a comprehensive user-guide.
-Recent progresses in {\sc Maple} have been used so that \texttt{Singularity} generates the list of inequivalent persistent bifurcation diagrams for parametric singularities.
-The approach is independent of the {\it singularity's codimension} ({\it a measure of its complexity}).
+We have further written a comprehensive user-guide for \texttt{Singularity}.
 The main features of \texttt{Singularity} are briefly illustrated along with a few examples.
-Our {\sc Maple} library is not only useful for research goals and engineering applications involving singularities but also for pedagogical purposes.